 Your school or workplace may have specific rules or policies about tattoos, piercings and body marks, so it’s a good idea to check these first.
 These rules are legal as long as they are not unreasonable or discriminatory.

 If a tattoo, piercing or body modification is part of your cultural background, for example your race, descent or ethnic heritage, then it may be unlawful discrimination for a school or workplace to ban you from having it.
-If you would like more information on this, send us a Lawmail.

 - Think ahead - remember, tattoos and other markings are permanent.
 It is important to think about whether you want a tattoo or other mark for the rest of your life